pksvv/Deep_Learning_LSTM_Generation_Simpson_Script/README.md

 # dnld-tv-script-generation
-Using Recurrent Neural Network and LSTM to generate the TV Script from Simpsons Episode
+Using Recurrent Neural Network and LSTM to generate the TV Script from Simpsons Episode.